Language library

 Simulation.Report("result = {result} expected = {expected}")

-The value is converted to a readable form automatically: int and uint print as decimal numbers; logic[N] and byte[] print as binary or hex.
-Multiple variables in one string are supported.
+Values are converted to a readable form automatically, and multiple variables in one string are supported.

 Strings and Byte Data